Deep Policy Iteration with Integer Programming for Inventory Management: Inventory Management Application

 \subsection{PARL for Inventory Management}

 Recall that the PARL algorithm solves Problem (\ref{eq:per_step_problem}) to estimate an approximate optimal policy.
 In the inventory management context, this problem becomes

-where as discussed before the next state $\textbf{I}^{\prime}$ is a function of the current state, action as well as the demand realization.
+where, as discussed before, the next state $\mathbf{I}^{\prime}$ is a function of the current state, action, and the demand realization.
 We describe how this problem can be written as an integer program.
-First, since we consider the lost-sales inventory setting, we define auxiliary variables $\texttt{sa}_{li}$ that denotes the number of units sold for node $l$ and demand sample $i$.
-Then, constraints

-ensure that the number of units sold are less than the inventory on-hand and demand.
-Note that with discounted reward and time-invariant prices\textbackslash costs, opportunities for stock hedging in future time periods due to the presence of a sales variable are not present, and that sales will exactly be the the minimum of demand and inventory.
-We also define auxiliary variables $B_{li}$ that denotes the number of units salvaged at node $l$ for demand sample $i$.
-Then, constraints
+First, since we consider the lost-sales inventory setting, we define auxiliary variables $\texttt{sa}_{li}$ that denote the number of units sold for node $l$ and demand sample $i$.
+Then, the constraints \(\! \texttt{sa}_{li} \leq d^d_{li} ~\&~ \texttt{sa}_{li} \leq \tilde{I}_{li}^0,\!\) ensure that the number of units sold is less than or equal to the inventory on-hand and demand.
+Note that with discounted rewards and time-invariant prices/costs, opportunities for stock hedging in future time periods due to the presence of a sales variable are not present, and that sales will exactly be the minimum of demand and inventory.
+We also define auxiliary variables $B_{li}$ that denote the number of units salvaged at node $l$ for demand sample $i$.
+Then, the constraints

-capture the next state transition, for each demand realization.
-Finally, the objective function has two components: the immediate reward, and the value-to-go.
-The immediate reward, in terms of the auxiliary variables can be written as
+capture the next state transition for each demand realization.
+Finally, the objective function has two components: the immediate reward and the value-to-go.
+The immediate reward, in terms of the auxiliary variables, can be written as

 Note that $g_{l'l}$ is a binary variable that models the fixed cost of ordering.
-Next, let $\bf{I}^{\prime}_i$ denote the next state under the $i^{th}$ demand realization.
-Assume that the NN estimator for value-to-go has $\Psi$ fully connected layers with $\mathcal{N}_k$ neurons in each layer with ReLU activation.
+Next, let $\mathbf{I}^{\prime}_i$ denote the next state under the $i^{th}$ demand realization.
+Assume that the NN estimator for the value-to-go has $\Psi$ fully connected layers with $\mathcal{N}_k$ neurons in each layer with ReLU activation and an output layer.
 Let $\texttt{neu}_{jk}$ denote the $j^{th}$ neuron in layer $k$.
-Then, the outcome from the neurons in the first layer can be represented as
+Then, the outcome from the neurons in the first layer with the $i^{th}$ demand realization can be represented as

+where recall that $\texttt{P}(\cdot, \cdot, \cdot)$ defined in Eq. (\ref{eq:NN_representation}) denotes the MP constraint set used to represent the output from the respective neuron.
 The output from this layer becomes the input of the next layer.
-Hence, let $Z_{1}$:= [$z_{11},z_{12},..z_{1\mathcal{N}_1}$] denote the outcome of layer 1.
-Then, the output of each neuron of layer 2 can be now written as
+Hence, let $\textbf{Z}^i_1 := [z_{11}, z_{21}, \ldots, z_{\mathcal{N}_{1}1}]$ denote the outcome of layer 1.
+Then, the output of each neuron of layer 2 with the $i^{th}$ demand realization can be written as

-Note that we have suppressed $Z_1$ from the outcome to de-clutter notation since it is fixed as an input to the problem (see Problem (\ref{eq:NN_representation}) for details).
-Continuing this iterative calculation, we have that $\forall k=2,...,\Psi-1$